-The Fanatec GT2 European Series has been formulated to bring amateur drivers back to the centre of GT racing, offering world-class cars run by professional teams within a more relaxed atmosphere where they can thrive.
+The Fanatec GT2 European Series Powered by Pirelli puts amateur drivers at the centre of GT racing, offering world-class cars run by professional teams within a relaxed atmosphere where they can thrive.

 Each race weekend consists of two one-hour free practice sessions, followed by two 20-minute qualifying sessions to define the grids for two 50-minute races, each with a mandatory pit stop.
 With no limit on private testing outside of championships rounds, there are plenty of opportunities to take part in additional paid testing events.